WarBringerLT/PythonLoggingSimplifier/README.md

 **TO USE:**

-	# PUT AT YOUR TOP OF THE SCRIPT
+	# PUT AT THE TOP OF YOUR SCRIPT TO INCLUDE THIS MODULE
 	from Logger import *
 	(or)
 	from Logger_Stripped import * # If Using Stripped Version